PerfectAppstm/PerfectAppstm/README.md

 [![Deploy with Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy)

+The site files live in the `netlify/` directory.
+Netlify will automatically publish from that folder using the included `netlify.toml` configuration.

 <!---
 PerfectAppstm/PerfectAppstm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.